-With this grant, the team will identify the pathways responsible for this excessive activation and attempt to reverse the excess.
-If they can correct this using drugs, they will be able to identify a new potential treatment for Fragile X solving one more piece of the Fragile X brain puzzle.
+With this Fragile X research grant, the team will identify the pathways responsible for this excessive activation and attempt to reverse the excess.
+If they can correct this using drugs, they will be able to identify a new potential treatment for Fragile X syndrome solving one more piece of the Fragile X brain puzzle.

 By Antonella Borreca, PhD